portxchange/developer-documentation/index.md

 ## Receiving data from PortXchange

 Besides sending data to PortXchange, it is also possible to retrieve data from our systems.
-Currently there are a few API's through which data can be queried.
+Currently there are a few endpoints through which data can be queried.
 More detailed information is located on the [Receiving data](/receiving-data/index.md) page.